krishpr0/D_app/README.md

 * Student Management – View classroom members and their submissions

 ## Study Tools
+These are all extra tools that i use while studying such as pomodoro  technique, and also i like to know how much time i spent on each assignment.. and also which did i complete fast.. such as mentioned below!

 * Focus Timer – Pomodoro-style timer with break reminders
 * Study Statistics – Track total study time, daily/weekly breakdowns
 * Study Insights – Analytics dashboard for study patterns